 If you have applied to Bayes previously and wish to reuse application materials, please contact your Admissions Officer with your reference number before submitting an application.

 If you have been offered a place on an MSc programme, you will be asked to pay a non-refundable deposit to secure your place.
 This deposit must be paid before the deadline stated in your offer.
 Your offer acceptance will only be finalised once the deposit payment has been received.

-Deposits will only be returned in exceptional cases to applicants who have failed to meet the conditions of their offer, or to international students who were unable to obtain the necessary visas.
+Deposits will only be returned in exceptional cases to applicants who have failed to meet the conditions of their offer and cannot be accepted onto the programme, or to international students who were unable to obtain the necessary visas.
 This will be subject to presentation and assessment of valid documentation supporting the claim.
 Please see City, University of London's deposit policy for more information.

 The deposit for all full-time MSc programmes is £2,000.
 The deposit for all part-time programmes is £1,000.
 The deposit amount will be deducted from the first instalment of your tuition fees.

 Please pay your deposit through the City, University of London online payment system, accessible via the Response Form link in your offer.

 International students, including students from the European Economic Area / Switzerland, who do not hold settled or pre-settled status will need a Student visa to study in the UK.